Antonie Pfülf: Biography

 Born on 14 December 1877 in Metz, Antonie Pfülf was the daughter of the army officer Emil Pfülf and Justine Stroehlein.
 Against the wishes of her parents, after spending her childhood in Metz, she attended a teacher training establishment in Munich.
 On receiving her diploma, she taught in Upper Bavaria and from 1910 to 1919 in Munich.
 While working as a teacher, she undertook volunteer work for orphaned children while calling for educational support for working-class children.
 As a result, she became a well-known figure in Bavaria.

 Early life

 Pfülf was born on 14 December 1877 in Metz.
 Her father was an officer in the Imperial military and her mother was daughter of a lawyer.
 Her family was wealthy, conservative, and Catholic, and in childhood she and her siblings were attended by a governess and servants.
 While attending the Higher School for Girls in Metz, Pfülf developed an interest in social justice and the then-illegal socialist movement.
 After graduating, she trained as a teacher and left home when her parents refused to support her.
-She taught in rural southern Bavaria from 1902–08, then in Milbertshofen in Munich.
+She taught in rural southern Bavaria from 1902 to 1908, then in Milbertshofen in Munich.
 Shortly after moving to Munich, she contracted tuberculosis and was treated at a sanitarium.
 She later moved to a cabin in the mountains to recover further, though the disease occasionally relapsed, forcing her to take a year of leave in 1915.